rockset/rockset-js/packages/cli/README.md

   $ rockset local:queryLambda:list

 OPTIONS
-  -e, --entity=lambda  [default: lambda] the type of entity you wish to list -h, --help           show CLI help
+  -h, --help  show CLI help

 DESCRIPTION
   List all of the entities in the current project.
 Note: this does not list entities on remote.
 For that, please use